Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Dynamical weak universality

-\noi since we have $\vec \mu (\Sigma) = 1$ and for each $\vec \phi \in \Sigma$, $w_N$ converges to $w^\dagger$ in $X_T^{s, \frac 12 + \dl}$ as $N \to \infty$. \end{proof}
+\noi since we have $\vec \mu_\al \otimes \PP_2 (\Sigma) = 1$ and for each $\vec \phi \in \Sigma$, $w_N$ converges to $w^\dagger$ in $X_T^{s, \frac 12 + \dl}$ as $N \to \infty$. \end{proof}

 \begin{ackno}\rm The authors would like to thank Prof.~Tadahiro Oh for proposing the problem and for helpful suggestions.
 The authors also thank Chenmin Sun, Tomoyuki Tanaka, and Leonardo Tolomeo for helpful discussions.
 R.L. was supported by the European Research Council (grant no. 864138 ``SingStochDispDyn'') and also funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 211504053 - SFB 1060.
 N.T. was partially supported by the ANR projet Smooth ``ANR-22-CE40-0017''.
-Y.W. was supported by the EPSRC New Investigator Award (grant no. EP/V003178/1).
-In addition, the authors thank the anonymous referee for helpful comments. \end{ackno}
+Y.W. was supported by the EPSRC New Investigator Award (grant no. EP/V003178/1). \end{ackno}